 13. Celebrate Aquas.

 Hello Lovely readers went nuts and Pin-crazy back in 2010 when I shared Sarah Richardson’s cottage with this little kitchen done in Sarah’s favorite blue-green palette.
-The waterfront property surely inspired all the watery colors and aqua accents like the marble mosaic backsplash <–affiliate link (you won’t pay extra, but I may be compensated).
+The waterfront property surely inspired all the watery colors and aqua accents like the marble mosaic backsplash.
 You may remember Sarah whitewashed all the knotty paneling which she inherited with the property.
 The pastels in this cottage style kitchen, dining area, and living room made a huge splash with lovers of vintage style and shabby chic!

 14. Design Creates Backdrops for Memories.